joshuaburkhart/StatisticalMethodsInCompBio/HW4/hw4_writeup.md

 ##2.

-- Splits the data set at random into a training set and testing set (1:1 split)
+- Splits the dataset at random into a training set and testing set (1:1 split)

 - checks to ensure they are non-overlapping